benjaminion/upgrading-ethereum-book/src/book.md

 n \le \frac{\omega f}{2}
 $$

-We would like to allow as broad as possible participation by validators, including those on less than perfect networks, which implies keeping $\omega$ small.
+We would like to keep $\omega$ small to allow the broadest possible participation by validators, including those on slower networks.
 And we would like $f$ to be as short as possible.
 Taken together, these requirements imply a cap on $n$, the total number of validators.

 This is the classic scalability trilemma.
-Personally, I don't find these pictures of triangles very intuitive, but they have become the canonical way to represent the trade-offs:
+Personally, I don't find these pictures of triangles very intuitive, but they have become the canonical way to represent the trade-offs.

 <div class="image">
 <img src="md/images/scalability-trilemma.svg" /><br />
 <span>The classic scalability trilemma: pick any two.</span>
 </div>

-1. Our ideal would be to have high participation (large $n$) with low overhead (low $\omega$) &ndash; lots of stakers on low-spec machines &endash;, but finality would take a long time since message exchange would be slow.
+1. Our ideal would be to have high participation (large $n$) with low overhead (low $\omega$) &ndash; lots of stakers on low-spec machines &ndash;, but finality would take a long time since message exchange would be slow.
 2. We could have very fast finality and high participation, but would need to mandate that stakers run high spec machines on high bandwidth networks in order to participate.
 3. Or we could have fast finality on reasonably specced machines by severely limiting the number of participants.

 It's not clear exactly how to place Ethereum&nbsp;2 on such a diagram, but we definitely favour participation over time to finality: maybe "x" marks the spot.
-One complexity is that participation and overhead are not entirely independent: increasing the overhead increases the hardware and networking requirements, which will reduce the number people able or willing to participate.
-Exercise for the reader: try placing some of the other L1 blockchains within the trade-off space.
+One complexity is that participation and overhead are not entirely independent: we could decrease the stake to encourage participation, but that would increase the hardware and networking requirements (the overhead), which will tend to reduce the number of people able or willing to participate.[^fn-exercise-triangle]

+[^fn-exercise-triangle]: Exercise for the reader: try placing some of the other L1 blockchains within the trade-off space.

 To put this in more concrete terms, the hard limit on the number of validators is the total Ether supply divided by the stake size.
 With a 32 ETH stake, that's about 3.6 million validators today, which is consistent with a time to finality of 768 seconds (two epochs), and a message overhead of 9375 messages per second[^fn-message-overhead].
 That's a substantial number of messages per second to handle.
 However, we don't ever expect _all_ Ether to be staked, perhaps around 10-20%.
 In addition, due to the use of BLS aggregate signatures, messages are highly compressed to an asymptotic 1-bit per validator.